Man killed in Lakewood nightclub shooting that injured 3 others has been identified

 Surveillance footage from a nearby business shows three men running from the scene.

-They were described as black men in their 20s or 30s.
+They were described as being in their 20s or 30s.
 One was wearing a type of track outfit, possibly Adidas, with a blue knit cap.

 They fled in a vehicle after shots rang out.